Queen Elizabeth Grammar School, Penrith: History

 In 1564, under the charter of the grammar school, the lands of the dissolved chantry and school were restored back to the Lowther family, now headed by Richard Lowther.
 The new grammar school therefore inherited both the site of the former chantry school in the churchyard of St Andrew's Church and its annual endowment of around £6.

 It is possible that some time was needed to secure this funding before teaching could begin, as the first recorded master was elected by the governors in 1569, some five years after the charter's initial issuing.

 The school moved from these original premises in St Andrew's churchyard to its present site on Ullswater Road (A592), close to the railway station, in 1917.

 During the 1970s and 1980s, after the abolition of the eleven-plus, the school had its own selection process where pupils would attend the first two years of their secondary education at Penrith's Ullswater High School or its predecessor schools, then be recommended to move either to QEGS or stay at Ullswater.
 It is Cumbria's only true grammar school: though some other secondary schools in the county use the word 'Grammar' in their name, they are actually comprehensive schools.

 In more recent times the school has had issues with financial management and has been issued a notice to improve by the government.
 They became part of the multi-academy trust Changing Lives Learning Trust in 2023.

+During the 2024 general election the school hosted a husting between the candidates running for the Penrith and solway constituency.
+The Conservative party candidate was invited to participate in the husting and refused attendance citing safety concerns. however, later he refused that he had been invited and accused the school of "partisan political activity" this was refuted by the school.
+The husting went ahead without his attendance.